-Suffolk County Council is committed to getting superfast broadband to all premises in Suffolk, however for some homes and businesses this may take a few more years - however, there are some other options for getting better broadband.
+Suffolk County Council is committed to getting superfast broadband to all premises in Suffolk.
+For some homes and businesses this may take a few more years - however, there are some other options for getting better broadband.

 You may be able to receive some funding towards the cost of these solutions - the Government is introducing a broadband Universal Service Obligation (USO), which will give people in the UK the right to request a broadband connection at a minimum speed of 10Mbps.
-Under the USO, which is available from March 2020, eligible homes and businesses will be able to request a connection, where the cost of building it is no more than £3,400.
+Under the USO, eligible homes and businesses will be able to request a connection where the cost of building it is no more than £3,400.
 The Ofcom website has more information about the USO.